dqrobotics/learning-dqrobotics-in-matlab/robotic_manipulators/README.md

 ## Acknowledgments
 Murilo Marinho would like to thank Jan Laine Buendia for her careful reading of the lessons and many suggestions for improvements.

+## Comments/Suggestions...
+A considerable number of people have successfully taken this course, but here might still be some errors.
+If you have any issues, please let us know.